 In that case, let me remind you while it's still fresh on my mind.

-You were a self-taught developer and started learning to code when your daughter was 2 years old.
+You were a self-taught developer who started learning to code when your daughter was 2.

-You made time, 1 until 2 hours late at night, to learn after juggling with a very young kid and everything.
+You made time, one until two hours late at night, to learn after juggling with a very young kid and everything.

 It was hard, but you pushed through.